open-telemetry/opentelemetry-dotnet/README.md

 ### Auto-collector implementation for Activity/DiagnosticSource

 `System.Diagnostics.Activity` is similar to OpenTelemetry Span.
-HttpClient, ASP.NET Core, Azure SDKs use them to expose diagnostics events and context.
+HttpClient, ASP.NET Core, SqlClient, & Azure SDKs use them to expose diagnostics events and context.

 Leaving aside subscription mechanism, here is an example how you may implement callbacks for Start/Stop Activity